mileshobby/Events4U/README.md

 Next steps for Events4u the following:

-### Database Population

-In order to provide a true search/browsing experience, it would be necessary to add a lot more data to the database.
-Perhaps sourcing this job to an external API (perhaps event EventBrite's API) would make sense.

 ### Tags

 While currently, events are tagged with categories, it would make sense to allow for other tags as well.
-This would enhance search capabilities for users.
+This would enhance search capabilities for users by speeding up queries (searching tags is a lot faster than searching through lengthy descriptions) and improving accuracy.

 ### Calendar

 I would also like to add a calendar page in order to view events by date, for both their own events and for all events.

-### Cross-Browser/Mobile Compatibility

-This web application was developed in about a week, and due to these constraints was mainly built for use on laptop's using Chrome.
-With more time, I would like to optimize the app for viewing on mobile devices or other browsers, like Safari and Firefox.
+This would allow users to more easily find events according to the dates they were interested in.